KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: There ist no CHANGELOG file.
+3. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-5. Recommendation: There ist no CODE_OF_CONDUCT file.
+4. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-6. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyTraktSeries by TheVieiraAkA](https://github.com/TheVieiraAkA/MMM-MyTraktSeries)